 Art May Have Been Stolen by Nazis

-Documents obtained by The News & Observer from the National Archives, the National Gallery of Art and other sources suggest that ``Madonna and Child in a Landscape,″ estimated to be worth $750,000, was taken 50 years ago from the Vienna home of the sisters’ great-uncle, spent a brief period in the villa of the Nazi governor of Austria, and changed hands at least three times before ending up at the Raleigh museum.
+Documents obtained by The News & Observer from the National Archives, the National Gallery of Art and other sources suggest the 16th-century work by Lucas Cranach the Elder _ estimated to be worth $750,000 _was taken 50 years ago from the Vienna home of the sisters’ great-uncle, spent a brief period in the villa of the Nazi governor of Austria, and changed hands at least three times before ending up at the Raleigh museum.

-``I’m not at all disputing the claim,″ chief curator John Coffey told the newspaper in an article published Sunday. ``I’m just aware that since we are dealing with state property, we have to have certain legalities taken care of.
+``I’m not at all disputing the claim,″ Coffey told the newspaper in an article published Sunday. ``I’m just aware that since we are dealing with state property, we have to have certain legalities taken care of.″

 The Cranach painting, 16 inches by 10 inches, shows a Madonna holding an infant reaching for a bunch of grapes in her hand.

-According to the records, the painting arrived in America in 1950 when it was sold to New York art dealer Siegfried Thalheimer, who sold it two years later to art dealer Abraham Silberman.
+According to the records, the painting arrived in America in 1950 when it was sold to New York art dealer Siegfried Thalheimer.
+Thalheimer sold it in 1952 to art dealer Abraham Silberman.